Observation of the BKT Transition in a 2D Bose Gas via Matter-Wave Interferometry

 \subsection{Effect of finite imaging resolution}

 \textit{Superfluid regime} \ The imaging system in our apparatus has finite imaging resolution, with a point-spread function (PSF) approximated by a Gaussian with standard deviation $\sigma_{\text{PSF}}=\SI{2.1}{\micro \metre}$.
-The observed images involve a density distribution convolved with the PSF of the imaging system.
-To model the effect of imaging resolution on the correlation analysis within the superfluid regime, we assume the equilibrium phonon mode population \cite{Hadzibabic2011} and the effect of imaging resolution can be straightforwardly modeled by multiplying the phonon mode populations with $\exp(-\sigma_{\text{PSF}}^2 k^2/2)$.
-We plot the normalised correlation function with true exponent $\eta=0.2$ in Figure \ref{fig:gaussianblur} (a), along with fitting with power-law decay $f(x)=a x^{-\eta}$.
-In Figure \ref{fig:gaussianblur} (b) we present the fitting results which shows consistent results over the range of $\sigma_{\text{PSF}}$ and find that finite imaging resolution of $\sigma_{\text{PSF}}=\SI{2.1}{\micro \metre}$ has negligible effect on the extraction of $\eta$ within the superfluid regime.\\
+The observed images are thus a density distribution convolved with the PSF of the imaging system.

+To model the effect of imaging resolution on the correlation analysis within the superfluid regime, we assume the equilibrium phonon mode population \cite{Hadzibabic2011} and the effect of imaging resolution can be straightforwardly modeled by multiplying the phonon mode populations by $\exp(-\sigma_{\text{PSF}}^2 k^2/2)$.
+We plot the normalised correlation function with true exponent $\eta=0.2$ in Fig.\ \ref{fig:gaussianblur} (a), along with fitting with power-law decay $f(x)=a x^{-\eta}$.
+In Fig.\ \ref{fig:gaussianblur} (b) we present the fitted values of $\eta$ which show consistent results over the range of $\sigma_{\text{PSF}}$ and find that finite imaging resolution of $\sigma_{\text{PSF}}=\SI{2.1}{\micro \metre}$ has negligible effect on the extraction of $\eta$ within the superfluid regime.

-\textit{Thermal regime} \ To estimate the effect of finite imaging resolution on the correlation function in the thermal regime, we have simulated the fluctuation in the system using the Ornstein-Uhlenbeck stochastic process \cite{Gardiner2009} with the time axis replaced by the real-space axis along a direction perpendicular to the imaging direction.
-This process gives fluctuating phase profiles with exponentially decaying two-point phase correlation at given correlation length $\xi_0$, and was used to simulate the fluctuating phase profiles of 1D gases \cite{Stimming2010,Langen2013}.
-The effect of finite imaging resolution was incorporated by generating the interference pattern assuming the expansion of a pair of phase-fluctuating clouds along the $z$ direction \cite{Pethick2008} and convolving the resulting density distribution with Gaussian PSF.
-We generate $N=200$ images for each set of parameters and apply the fitting procedure as described in the main text to obtain the correlation functions.
-In \refform{fig:gaussianblurthermal} (b) correlation functions in the presence of finite imaging effect are plotted.
+\textit{Thermal regime} \ To estimate the effect of finite imaging resolution on the determination of the correlation function in the thermal regime, we have simulated the fluctuations in the system using the Ornstein-Uhlenbeck stochastic process \cite{Gardiner2009} with the time axis replaced by the real-space axis along a direction perpendicular to the imaging direction.
+This process gives fluctuating phase profiles with exponentially decaying two-point phase correlation at given correlation length $\xi_0$, and has been used to simulate the fluctuating phase profiles of 1D gases \cite{Stimming2010,Langen2013}.
+The effect of finite imaging resolution was incorporated by generating the interference pattern assuming the expansion of a pair of phase-fluctuating clouds along the $z$ direction \cite{Pethick2008} and convolving the resulting density distribution with a Gaussian PSF.
+We generate $N=200$ simulated images for each set of parameters and apply the same fitting procedure as described in the main text to obtain the correlation functions.
+In \refform{fig:gaussianblurthermal} (b) the correlation functions in the presence of finite imaging effect are plotted.